forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

-## Opinions, Interpretations & Judgement
+## Opinions & Judgement
 *in work*

-*This chapter contains opinions, considerations, interpretations and judgement which have some relevance to and may help to interpret and understand the current situation.*
+*This chapter contains opinions, considerations, assessment, interpretations and judgement which have some relevance to and may help to interpret and understand the current situation.*

 > The focus of this chapter is on interpretations, opinions and judgement.
 When the focus is on the description or listing of facts themselves, the resources are in other chapters such as [War Documentation](#war-documentation) or [Background](#historical-and-political-background).